Poggio Bracciolini: In Florence

-Dispute with Valla
+Relationship with Valla

-In his quarrel against Lorenzo Valla—an expert at philological analysis of ancient texts with a hot temperament fitted to protracted disputation—Poggio found his match.
-Poggio started in February 1452 with a full-dress critique of the Elegantiae, Valla's major work on Latin language and style, where he supported a critical use of Latin eruditio going beyond pure admiration and respectful imitatio of the classics.

-At stake was the new approach of the humanae litterae (profane classical Greek and Latin literature) in relation to the divinae litterae (biblical exegesis of the Judeo-Christian "sacred scriptures").
-Valla argued that biblical texts could be subjected to the same philological criticism as the great classics of antiquity.
+In February 1452, Poggio published a detailed critique of Lorenzo Valla and the Elegantiae, Valla's major work on Latin language and style, wherein he supported a critical use of Latin eruditio going beyond pure admiration and imitatio of the classics.
+In the Elegantiae, Valla argued that the divinae litterae (biblical exegesis of the Judeo-Christian "sacred scriptures") could be subjected to the same philological criticism as the humanae litterae (profane classical Greek and Latin literature).
 Poggio held that humanism and theology were separate fields of inquiry, and labeled Valla's mordacitas (radical criticism) as dementia.
 Poggio's series of five Orationes in Laurentium Vallam (re-labeled Invectivae by Valla) were countered, line by line, by Valla's Antidota in Pogium (1452−53).
-It is remarkable that eventually the belligerents acknowledged their talents, gained their mutual respect, and prompted by Filelfo, reconciled, and became good friends.
-William Shepherd, author of Poggio's most extensive biography, finely comments on Valla's advantage in the literary dispute: the power of irony and satire (making a sharp imprint on memory) versus the ploddingly heavy dissertation (that is quickly forgotten).
-These sportive polemics among the early Italian humanists were famous, and spawned a literary fashion in Europe which reverberated later, for instance, in Scaliger's contentions with Scioppius and Milton's with Salmasius.

-Erasmus, in 1505, discovered Lorenzo Valla's Adnotationes in Novum Testamentum (New Testament Notes), which encouraged him to pursue the textual criticism of the Holy Scriptures, free of all academic entanglements that might cramp or hinder his scholarly independence—contributing to Erasmus's stature of leading Dutch Renaissance humanist.
+In 1505, the Dutch humanist Erasmus discovered Lorenzo Valla's Adnotationes in Novum Testamentum (New Testament Notes), which encouraged him to pursue the textual criticism of the Holy Scriptures, contributing to Erasmus's reputation as the leading Dutch Renaissance humanist.
 In his introduction, Erasmus declared his support of Valla's thesis against the invidia of envious scholars such as Poggio, whom he unfairly described as "a petty clerk so uneducated that even if he were not indecent he would still not be worth reading, and so indecent that he would deserve to be rejected by good men however learned he was."

-(Quoted in Salvatore I. Camporeale in his essay on the Poggio–Lorenzo dispute).
+Despite their public feud, Valla and Poggio later reconciled and became good friends at their prompting of the Italian humanist Filelfo, their mutual friend.

 Later years and death

-After the death in April 1453 of his intimate friend Carlo Aretino, who had been the Chancellor of the Florentine Republic, the choice of his replacement, mostly dictated by Cosimo de' Medici, fell upon Poggio.
-He resolved to retire from his service of 50 years in the Chancery of Rome, and returned to Florence to assume this new function.
+After the death in April 1453 of his close friend Carlo Aretino, who had been the Chancellor of the Florentine Republic, Poggio was chosen as his replacement by Cosimo de' Medici, then the ruler of Florence.
+He retired from his 50 years of papal service, and returned to Florence to assume his new role.
 This coincided with the news of the fall of Constantinople to the Ottomans.